cartesi/dispatcher/README.md

       queryArray: [0, 200, 400, 600]
     }

-where the above could be encoded into a binary according to the Ethereum ABI.
+where the above could be encoded according to the Ethereum ABI.

 #### State